What is DNSSEC? How does it work?

 Using the chain of trust model, a Delegation Signer (DS) record in a parent domain (DNS Zone) can be used to verify a DNSKEY record in a subdomain, which can then contain other DS records to verify further subdomains.
 For example, a recursive resolver such as an ISP name server wants to get the IP address (A record and/or AAAA record) of the domain www.bunny.net:

-• The process starts when a security-aware resolver sets the DO (DNSSEC OK) flag bi in DNS query.
-Since the DO bit is in the extended flag bits defined by Extension Mechanisms for DNS (EDNS), all DNSSEC transactions must support EDNS which also allows the use of larger packet sizes that DNSSEC transactions require.
+• The process starts when a security-aware resolver sets the DO (DNSSEC OK) flag in a DNS query.
+Since the DO bit is defined by Extension Mechanisms for DNS (EDNS), all DNSSEC transactions must support EDNS which also allows the use of larger packet sizes that DNSSEC transactions require.

 • When the resolver receives an answer via the normal DNS lookup process, it then checks to make sure the answer is correct.
 The security-aware resolver starts verifying the DS and DNSKEY records at the DNS root.
 Then it uses DS records for the net top-level domain found at the root to verify the DNSKEY records in the net zone.
 From there it checks if there is a DS record for the bunny.net subdomain in the net zone and if there is, then it uses the DS record to verify a DNSKEY record found in the bunny.net zone.
 Finally, it verifies the RRSIG record found in the answer for the A records for www.bunny.net.